krishnarbb/go-client-sdk/README.md

-# Form3.tech Go client
+# Go client for accessing a public API

-Provides access to the [form3.tech/](https://api.form3.tech) Account service REST API.
+Provides access to a public Account service REST API of a financial company.

 ## Installation